Questfall/docs/quest-mining/creation/README.md

 Of course, the reward is not the only factor people rely on when choosing a quest to complete - a high Bounty just ensures that people will notice the quest.
 {% endhint %}

-As a result, authors compete with each other for users' attention through the Quest Bounty, which can only be set by burning [Silver](../../assets/silver.md).
-To provide room for author competition while keeping the Bounty capped, the Silver price of each Bounty point increases exponentially.
+Authors compete for attention through Quest Bounty.
+During early access, Bounty 1 publication is free under the launch subsidy.
+Higher Bounties require [Silver](../../assets/silver.md), with prices increasing as the Bounty rises.
+See [Quest Bounty](quest-bounty.md) for duration, Karma discounts, extensions, and refunds.

 Since Silver can be earned by participating in community moderation, authors are not forced to spend money to promote their quests.&#x20;

 {% hint style="info" %}
-To support talented and dedicated creators who create quests that the community values, they will receive up to a 90% discount, depending on their [Karma](karma.md), when paying for the Quest Bounty.
+Creators receive up to a 90% discount, depending on their [Karma](karma.md), when paying for Quest Bounty.
 {% endhint %}

-Therefore, in order to make a quest popular, which will allow project teams to attract new users or creators to earn, authors should burn Silver, which can only be acquired through QFT burning or through proper moderation, both of which add value to the community.
+Authors can start with a free Bounty 1 publication, then spend Silver to compete for more visibility.
+Silver can be earned through community moderation or acquired through the supported Gold and QFT conversion flows.

 In addition, to be successful in the long run, an author should create quests that are highly rated by the community, thus earning Karma, which gives a huge boost to the promotion of subsequent quests.